WeblateOrg/weblate/docs/wlc.rst

     web: https://weblate.org/
     web_url: http://example.com/projects/hello/

-You can also let wlc know current project and it will then operate on it:
+You can also designate what project wlc should work on:

 .. code-block:: sh